MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 are explained with each example.

-This example has mutilple instances of the same SvcParamKey.
+This example has mutilple instances of the same SvcParamKey {{presentation}}.

     example.com.
 SVCB   1 foo.example.com. (
-                           key123=abc key123=abc
+                           key123=abc key123=def
                            )

-The next example the SvcParams are missing the comma-separated values.
+The next example the SvcParams are missing their values.

     example.com.
 SVCB   1 foo.example.com. (
                            alpn port ipv4hint echconfig ipv6hint
                            )

+The "no-default-alpn" SvcParamKey value must be empty ({{alpn-key}}).

+    example.com.
+SVCB   1 foo.example.com. no-default-alpn=abc

-In this record a mandatory SvcParam is missing.
+In this record a mandatory SvcParam is missing ({{mandatory}}).

     example.com.
 SVCB   1 foo.example.com. mandatory=key123